chadian/ember-fill-up/README.md

 ⛽️ ember-fill-up [![Build Status](https://travis-ci.org/chadian/ember-fill-up.svg?branch=master)](https://travis-ci.org/chadian/ember-fill-up)
 ==============================================================================

-This addons gives you tools to help you create responsive components that are easier to develop, test, and use.
+This addon gives you tools to help you create responsive components that are easier to develop, test, and use.

 Instead of using media queries `ember-fill-up` focuses on using container